Competitive Drive: Jenna Winebrenner fulfilling lifelong dream of playing in the NWSL

 After a successful high school career, Winebrenner went to play at Notre Dame, but her rookie season didn’t go as planned.
 She broke her leg a month before reporting to Notre Dame and only played 45 minutes the whole year.

 And the rest is history — through three years, she helped the Irish to 16 shutouts and one NCAA Tournament appearance.
-After the 2020 season, Winebrenner used her extra year of eligibility to play at TCU.
+Then, after the 2020 season, Winebrenner used her extra year of eligibility to play at TCU.

 And now she’s back in Kansas City, where she went from being a fan in the stands at Legends Field to now a player on the sidelines.